agzam/unabomber/readme.md

 ### To study the code, the best is to run the app in the REPL

 Instead of running the standalone "production-ready" app, you may choose to run the "dev-grade" app (that lacks all optimizations for faster feedback loop) in the REPL.
 That is the best option to navigate through the code and to understand how things are stitched together.
+In general, exploring any kind of Lisp code while having a connected REPL session is a much more delightful experience.

-Try though, not to execute both options at the same time.
-I haven't tested it like that, some weird things may happen.
+Please avoid running both options (the "prod" jar and the "dev" REPL) at the same time.
+While theoretically they should not conflict, I have not tested this scenario, so some unexpected issues could arise.

 ```bash
 clojure -M:dev:backend:frontend